Christian8D/freight-delay-notifier-levityAI/README.md

 Sends a notification to a customer about the delay

-And finalizes workflow on delivery (simulated)
+And finalizes workflow on delivery (Simulated - Bonus)

+App Config behaviour adjustmen panel ready (Bonus)

 Powered by: